opendr-eu/opendr/projects/perception/object_detection_2d/centernet/README.md

-# SingleShotDetector Demos
+# CenterNetDetectorLearner Demos

-This folder contains minimal code usage examples that showcase the basic functionality of the SingleShotDetectorLearner provided by OpenDR.
+This folder contains minimal code usage examples that showcase the basic functionality of the CenterNetDetectorLearner provided by OpenDR.
 Specifically the following examples are provided:
 1. inference_demo.py: Perform inference on a single image.
 Setting `--device cpu` performs inference on CPU.

-2. eval_demo.py: Perform evaluation on the `WiderPersonDataset`, implemented in OpenDR format.
-The user must first download the dataset and provide the path to the dataset root via `--data-root /path/to/wider_person`.
+2. eval_demo.py: Perform evaluation on the PASCAL VOC dataset, supported as `ExternalDataset` type.
+The user must first download the dataset and provide the path to the dataset root via `--data-root /path/to/voc`.
    Setting `--device cpu` performs evaluation on CPU.

 3. train_demo.py: Fit learner to dataset.
 PASCAL VOC and COCO datasets are supported via `ExternalDataset` class and any